formkiq/docs.formkiq.com/docs/platform/error_handling/dlq.md

 ![SNS DLQ Topic](./img/dlq-sns-subscribe.png)

 You will then receive an email similar to the one below.
 You'll need to click the link to verify your subscription.
-Once that is done, you'll receive an email everytime a message fails to be processed.
+Once that is done, you'll receive an email every time a message fails to be processed.

 ```
 You have chosen to subscribe to the topic: